collective/collective.spaces/README.rst

 * Tests for email notification content rule (when enabled)
 * Handle issues with displaying ID field - can we sanely present users the ability to change their Space ID?
+In standard Plone machinery, being able to rename content in a context depends upon having the ``Copy or Move`` permission on the folder context.